What's changed in System Center Configuration Manager from System Center 2012 Configuration Manager

-The current branch of System Center Configuration Manager introduces important changes from System Center 2012 Configuration Manager.
-This topic identifies significant changes and new capabilities found in the baseline version 1511 of System Center Configuration Manager.
+The current branch of Configuration Manager introduces important changes from System Center 2012 Configuration Manager.
+This article identifies significant changes and new capabilities found in the baseline version 1511 of System Center Configuration Manager.
 To learn about changes introduced in subsequent updates for System Center Configuration Manager, see What’s new in System Center Configuration Manager incremental versions.

-The December 2015 release of System Center Configuration Manager (version 1511) is the latest product release of Configuration Manager from Microsoft.
-It is typically referred to as System Center Configuration Manager current branch.
-Current branch indicates this is a version that supports incremental updates to the product.
+The December 2015 release of System Center Configuration Manager (version 1511) was the initial release of the current Configuration Manager product from Microsoft.
+It's typically referred to as System Center Configuration Manager current branch.
+Current branch indicates this version supports incremental updates to the product.
 It also provides a way to distinguish between this release and previous releases of Configuration Manager.

 Supports incremental, in-product updates, also called update versions.
-The initial release is version 1511.
-Subsequent versions are released several times a year as in-console updates, like version 1602 or 1606.
+The initial release was version 1511.
+Subsequent versions are released several times a year as in-console updates, like version 1810.

 System Center Configuration Manager uses an in-console service method called Updates and Servicing that makes it easy to locate and install recommended updates.

-Periodically, an update version is released as a new baseline version (like update 1606).
-This kind of update can be used to install a new hierarchy, without the need to start with an older baseline version (like 1511) and upgrade your way to the most current version.
+Periodically, an update version is also released as a new baseline version (like update 1902).
+This kind of update can be used to install a new hierarchy, without the need to start with an older baseline version (like 1802) and upgrade your way to the most current version.

 The Microsoft Intune connector is replaced by a new site system role that enables additional functionality, the service connection point.
 The service connection point: